 To get relevant long-tail keywords that prospects already search for on Google, proceed as follows:

 - Identify the blog topic you want to cover.

 - Key in the generic title of the topic into Google and scroll down to the Related searches area.

-- Identify long-tail keywords that relate to your parent topic but have high search volume and low competition.
+- Identify long-tail keywords that relate to your parent topic.

 - Create content that addresses the user’s intent behind the keywords you choose.

 The above approach is excellent because you’ll create content that appeals to your prospect and the search engines.